Pierre-Lannoy/wp-decalog/DEVELOPER.md

 In fact, as a developer, you will have to deal only with ___level___, ___message___ and ___code___.
 All other fields of the ___event___ being handled internaly by DecaLog.

 ### Simple usage
 The simplest way to generate an ___event___ from your code is to use DecaLog as a standard PSR-3 logger.
-You can do so as soon as all code for `plugins_loaded` WordPress hook is executed.
+You can do so as soon as all code for `plugins_loaded` WordPress hook is executed (in standard mode) or as soon as `muplugins_loaded` WordPress hook is executed (if the corresponding option is activated in settings).
 ```php

     // Initializes the events logger